microsoft/TemplateStudio/README.md

 ## Feedback, Requests and Roadmp

-Please use [GitHub issues](https://github.com/Microsoft/WindowsTemplateStudio/issues) for questions or comments.
+Please use [GitHub issues](https://github.com/Microsoft/WindowsTemplateStudio/issues) for feedback, questions or comments.

 If you have specific feature requests or would like to vote on what others are recommending, please go to the [GitHub issues](https://github.com/Microsoft/WindowsTemplateStudio/issues) section as well.
 We would love to see what you are thinking.

 Here is what we're currently thinking in our [roadmap](docs/roadmap.md)